K0K0V0K/yayu/README.md

 ## 💡 What is Our Philosophy?
 1. **KISS** (Keep It Simple, Stupid) – Whatever it takes!
-1. **Reduce Dependencies** – Simplicity leads to maintainability.
+2. **Reduce Dependencies** – Simplicity leads to maintainability.3
-1. **Order of Priorities**:
+3. **Order of Priorities**:
-1. 1.
-It should work.
+   1. It should work.
-1. 1.
-It should be maintainable.
+   2. It should be maintainable.
-1. 1.
-It should be secure.
+   3. It should be secure.
-1. 1.
-Take care of performance (but not at the cost of the above).
+   4. Take care of performance (but not at the cost of the above).